edornd/agrivision-2022/README.md

 1. The augmentation invariance regularization is computed in [custom.py](https://github.com/edornd/agrivision-2022/blob/5d3a72a4310de94df81ad753f2a2f1691a96f1dc/mmseg/models/custom.py#L147)
 2. The adaptive sampling is part of the dataset, in [sampling.py](https://github.com/edornd/agrivision-2022/blob/5d3a72a4310de94df81ad753f2a2f1691a96f1dc/mmseg/datasets/sampling.py#L43)

+## Preparation

+Before training, you will need to format the dataset so that the labels and the boundaries are merged into a single image.
+Follow the [conversion script](tools/convert_datasets/agrivision.py) located inside tools to carry this out.

 ## Training

 ### Single GPU